DEQrmichie/heatsource-9/README.md

 don't change and the parameter values are in column 3.
 If "USE HEAT SOURCE 8 LANDCOVER METHODS" is TRUE, the model will revert back to heat source 8 methods for landcover sampling methods.
-If FALSE, the direction for each the radial samples (n) measured in degrees from 0 (0 = north) will correspond to (total radial samples / 360) x radial sample n.
+If FALSE, the direction for each of the radial samples (n) measured in degrees from 0 (0 = north) will correspond to
-In addition the first landcover sample in each direction will be at the stream node.
+(total radial samples / 360) x radial sample n.

+Separate tributary and climate file names and/or site stream km with commas wrapped in quotes.

 |LINE |PARAMETER                                          |VALUE |
 |----:|:--------------------------------------------------|----- |